filip26/linked-dictionary/README.md

  * processing speed
  * language, serialization format, agnostic

 Linked dictionary is not a JSON-LD alternative.
 JSON-LD provides a full feature set to transform general JSON into/from RDF.
-Linked dictionary intentionally provides only basic, simple mapping, and can serve only to a limited subset of JSON-LD use-cases.
+Linked dictionary intentionally provides only basics, a simple mapping, and can serve only to a limited subset of JSON-LD use-cases.